-Christian Friedrich is a Senior Economist in the International Economic Analysis Department at the Bank of Canada.
+Christian Friedrich is a Principal Researcher in the International Economic Analysis Department at the Bank of Canada.
 His research interests are located in the fields of international macroeconomics and international finance.
 Christian Friedrich holds a Ph.D. in International Economics from the Graduate Institute in Geneva, Switzerland.

 In this paper, we analyze the presence of time variation in the pass-through from the nominal effective exchange rate to import prices for 24 advanced economies over the period 1995–2015.
 In line with earlier studies in the literature, we find substantial heterogeneity in the level of exchange rate pass-through across countries.